puneet4840/Azure-Virtual-Network/README.md

 Step-4: Connect to the VPN.

 Now you are able to connect to your vm using its private ip address.
+Distribute the VPN Client to employees, Employees can use vpn client securely connect to azure vnet.